 7. Food processor

 Useful for so many functions both sweet and savoury, the food processor can also be used for many cake recipes and is good for rubbing fat into flour when making pastry.
+Read our review of food processors.

 8. Marzipan spacers